lubusIN/WP-Query-Console/README.md

 >**Disclaimer:** Plugin development is in progress & we are constantly improving the code.
 If you think code can be improved or have any suggestion feel free to send a PR or [open an issue](https://github.com/lubusIN/wp-query-console/issues).

-**About**

-We have been using this simple script for quickly testing various queries during development.
-We have packed this script as WordPress plugin for others to use.

 **Roadmap**
 -----------